What is Natural Alkaline Water?

 Alkaline water is an entirely different concept than "ionized water".
 What happens when the water has been ionized is that the water has been split into two streams and in the alkaline stream there is a high concentration of molecular hydrogen antioxidants.
 Or in the case of a hydrogen machine, the molecular hydrogen is pumped into plain water to force it to contain large amounts of molecular hydrogen antioxidants without raising the alkalinity of the water.

 I invite you to visit our Molecular Hydrogen page where we have listed dozens of medical studies, along with simple explanations, which validate the health benefits of molecular hydrogen antioxidants to one's health.
 The links on the page are just a sample of the many more hundreds of studies that have been and still are being done with molecular hydrogen.

 Not all Natural Alkaline Water is Alike (This is Why We Test)

-There are companies which sell water filters, claiming that theirs is natural vs artificial alkaline water.
+The pictured water filter system (name of company intentionally withheld) is not a naturally ionizing alkaline water system.
+Watch out, because they seem to claim that theirs is natural vs artificial alkaline water.
+Their system 1) doesn't alkalize the water, and 2) doesn't naturally ionize it.
 We have evaluated their website statements and feel they are misleading.
-For instance, one particular company compares their product to water ionizers, however we found upon testing that the water produced by their product contained no (zero) molecular hydrogen antioxidants.
+This company compares their product to water ionizers, however we found upon testing that the water produced by their product contained no (zero) molecular hydrogen antioxidants.
 (Note: Molecular hydrogen antioxidants are the most significant and important ingredients in ionized water).
 I at least expected to find a tiny amount of it.
 It was very disappointing.